jedick/MLE-capstone-project/README.md

 - Downloaded from: https://github.com/ScienceNLP-Lab/Citation-Integrity/ (Google Drive link)

 For more details on data format, see [MultiVerS data documentation](https://github.com/dwadden/multivers/blob/main/doc/data.md).

+- **Data wrangling notes:**
+  - For Citation-Integrity, identified issues with data quality (some claims are very short sentence fragments) and class imbalance (less than 10% of claims are NEI)
+  - For SciFact, identified incomplete test dataset (corrected with data from `scifact_10`; see below) and class imbalance (40% NEI and Support, 20% Refute)
+- **Data exploration notes:**
+  - For Citation-Integrity, main topics are cells, cancer, COVID-19, patients, infection, and disease
+  - For SciFact, main topics are gene expression, cancer, treatment, and infection

 ## Managing Uncertainty